ChristianInterno/Twitter-s-Impact-on-Financial-Markets-Analyzing-Pfizer-AstraZeneca-and-SinoPharm-Case-Study/README.md

-# Twitter-Impact-on-Financial-Markets-Analyzing-Pfizer-AstraZeneca-and-SinoPharm-Case-Study
+# Analyzing the Impact of Twitter on Financial Markets: A Case Study of Pfizer, AstraZeneca, and Sinopharm

-Data Management Project at University of Milano Bicocca - Data Science.
+This project is a part of the Data Management coursework at the University of Milano Bicocca - Data Science.
+Our main goal was to understand the potential influence of tweets related to specific pharmaceutical companies on their respective stock market trends.

+## Objective

+We concentrated our study on three major pharmaceutical companies that produced COVID-19 vaccines:
+- Sinopharm
+- AstraZeneca
+- Pfizer

-The project aimed to understand if tweets related to a particular company influence the stock market trends of that company.
-To answer this question, we focused on three different pharmaceutical companies that produced COVID19 vaccines: Sinopharm, AstraZeneca, and Pfizer.
-We extracted tweets containing the name of at least one of the three companies and integrated them with stock market data.
-The visualizations allowed us to represent the daily and hourly trends of the number of tweets and the stock market trends, including additional parameters such as sentiment and tweet engagement.
-However, the infographics did not provide a clear judgment regarding a possible link between the two trends.
-Python Notebook was used for the data integration part, and Tableau was used for the graphical visualizations.
+Our approach involved extracting tweets that mentioned at least one of the aforementioned companies and subsequently integrating this data with stock market trends.
+Through visualizations, we were able to observe the daily and hourly patterns of tweet counts and stock market movements, factoring in sentiment analysis and tweet engagement.
+Despite our thorough analysis, the visuals did not conclusively establish a direct correlation between the tweet and stock trends.

-## The project included two folders: The first folder named "Data gathering" contains python notebooks related to data collection:

-1.A-Snscraper: Used to collect tweets
-1.B-Data stock: Used to collect stock data
-2.A-Data merge stock: Used to merge stock datasets 3.A-Integration_Sinopharm: Integration of Sinopharm tweets and stocks 3.B-Integration_Astrazeneca: Integration of Astrazeneca tweets and stocks 3.C-Integration_Pfizer: Integration of Pfizer tweets and stocks

-## In the "Real-time" folder, you can find:
+## Tools Used

+- **Data Integration**: Python Notebooks
+- **Visualization**: Tableau

+## Repository Structure

+### `Data gathering` folder:

+This folder contains Python notebooks used in the data collection phase:

+1. **A-Snscraper**: For tweet collection
+2. **B-Data stock**: For collecting stock market data
+3. **A-Data merge stock**: To merge different stock datasets
+4. **Integration_Sinopharm**: Combines Sinopharm tweets with stock data
+5. **Integration_Astrazeneca**: Merges AstraZeneca tweets with stock data
+6. **Integration_Pfizer**: Integrates Pfizer tweets with stock data

+### `Real-time` folder:

+Inside this folder:

-Kafka producer and consumer for financial data and tweets, with the Nifi workflow The integration folder contains real-time integrations.
+- Kafka producer and consumer for financial data and tweets
-The project aimed to understand if tweets related to a particular company influence the stock market trends of that company.
-To answer this question, we focused on three different pharmaceutical companies that produced COVID19 vaccines: Sinopharm, AstraZeneca, and Pfizer.
-We extracted tweets containing the name of at least one of the three companies and integrated them with stock market data.
-The visualizations allowed us to represent the daily and hourly trends of the number of tweets and the stock market trends, including additional parameters such as sentiment and tweet engagement.
-However, the infographics did not provide a clear judgment regarding a possible link between the two trends.
-Python Notebook was used for the data integration part, and Tableau was used for the graphical visualizations.

-## The "Data" folder contains data related to actions, tweets, and integrated datasets
+- Nifi workflow representation
+- Real-time data integration processes

+### `Data` folder:

+This folder houses:
+- Action-related data
+- Tweet datasets
+- Integrated data sets